Capillary/ecom-api-document/source/includes/_order.md

 -------- | ----- | -----------
 OperatorId | string | Unique id of the staff updating the order substatus.
-OrderLineId* | int | Line item id of for which you want to update status SubStatus* | enum | New status of the order or order line item. `RJ` for rejected.
-Either pass it at the order level or line-item level as per needed
+OrderLineId* | int | Line item id of for which you want to update status SubStatus* | enum | New status of the order or order line item as configured in the CP.
+Either pass it at the order level or line-item.
+For example, `RJ` for rejected.
+You can find the configured sub-statuses in the CP Settings > Application settings > Order settings > Order Substatus